koczadly/csgo-gsi/README.md

 must be registered to the server object.
 The example below demonstrates a basic listener which prints the client's Steam ID and current map name (if in a game) to the console.

-*Note that you **must** check that state objects are not null before accessing their member methods.*
 ```java
 // Create a new listener (using a lambda for this example)
 GSIListener listener = (state, context) -> {